abdulrahmankafafy/SpringBoot_Task1/README.md

-This project is a Spring Boot-based application designed to manage user profiles and departments Using MySQL and JDBC.
+This project is a Spring Boot-based application designed to manage user profiles and departments using MySQL and JDBC.
 It demonstrates a multi-layered architecture, including controllers, services, data access objects (DAOs), and entities, following best practices in software engineering.

 ## Project Structure